 WHO IS IT FOR?

-The first round of the Management Development Group Coaching Program begins April 5, 2021.
+The first round of the Executive Development Group Coaching Program began April 5, 2021.
 The next round will begin in late 2021 or early 2022.

 Contact Dan if you are interested in receiving an Application.

-The Management Development Group Coaching Program is for people who generate results through the efforts of the people under their responsibility and who are serious about improving their impact.
+The Executive Development Group Coaching Program is for people who generate results through the efforts of the people under their responsibility and who are serious about improving their impact.

 Your title doesn’t matter, the size of your organization doesn’t matter, and it doesn’t matter whether you work in a for-profit or nonprofit organization.
 You can be in charge of the entire organization or any part of the organization.
 You can work anywhere in the world.

 What does matter is that you are responsible for achieving results through your ability to manage a group of people and you want to make a greater impact.